The below is a summary only. See the Membership Handbook for full list of benefits (including insurance cover) terms, conditions and exclusions.

 Benefits of MIPS Membership include:

-The Indemnity Insurance Policy provides cover for claims arising from any acts, errors, breaches and omissions in your provision of healthcare services.
-It provides protections for legal claims, such as when you are sued and require legal representation to defend yourself and/or are required to pay compensation.
+The Indemnity Insurance Policy provides cover for claims arising from acts, errors, breaches and omissions in your provision of healthcare services.
+It provides protections for Civil claims, such as when you are sued and require legal representation to defend yourself and/or are required to pay compensation.
 It also provides cover for investigations, proceedings and the legal costs of defence in these matters.

-Cover under the Indemnity Insurance Policy meets the professional indemnity requirements of AHPRA for healthcare practitioners.
+Cover under the Indemnity Insurance Policy meets the professional indemnity requirements of Ahpra for healthcare practitioners.

 Full terms, conditions and exclusions of the Indemnity Policy are outlined in the Member handbook.

 The MIPS Indemnity Insurance Policy can only respond to matters relating to the provision of healthcare defined as: